Direct Action Day: Riots and massacre

 The worst of the killing took place during the day on 17 August.
 By late afternoon, soldiers brought the worst areas under control and the military expanded its hold overnight.
 In the slums and other areas, however, which were still outside military control, lawlessness and rioting escalated hourly.
 In the morning of 18 August, "Buses and taxis were charging about loaded with Sikhs and Hindus armed with swords, iron bars and firearms."

 Skirmishes between the communities continued for almost a week.
-Finally, on 21 August, Bengal was put under Viceroy's rule.
-5 battalions of British troops, supported by 4 battalions of Indians and Gurkhas, were deployed in the city.
-Lord Wavell alleged that more troops ought to have been called in earlier, and there is no indication that more British troops were not available.
+Finally, on 21 August, Bengal was put under the rule of the Viceroy.
+Five battalions of British troops, supported by 4 battalions of Indians and Gurkhas, were deployed in the city.
+Lord Wavell stated that more troops ought to have been called in earlier, and there is no indication that more British troops were not available.
 The rioting reduced on 22 August.

 Characteristics of the riot and demographics in 1946

-Suhrawardy put forth a great deal of effort to bring reluctant British officials around to calling the army in from Sealdah Rest Camp.
-Unfortunately, British officials did not send the army out until 1.45 am on 17 August.

 Violence in Calcutta, between 1945 and 1946, passed by stages from Indian versus European to Hindu versus Muslim.
 Indian Christians and Europeans were generally free from molestation as the tempo of Hindu-Muslim violence quickened.
 The decline of anti-European feelings as communal Hindu-Muslim tensions increased during this period is evident from the casualty numbers.
-During the riots of November 1945, casualty of Europeans and Christians were 46; in the riots of the 10–14 February 1946, 35; from 15 February to 15 August, only 3; during the Calcutta riots from 15 August 1946 to 17 September 1946, none.
+During the riots of November 1945, casualty of Europeans and Christians were 46; in the riots of the 10–14 February 1946, 35; from 15 February to 15 August, only three; during the Calcutta riots from 15 August 1946 to 17 September 1946, none.